edictlab/RIAdemo/README.md

-# RIA development in Ruby - The Middleware Prototype
+# A middleware for rapid development of RIA in Ruby

 This is a demo application utilizing the prototype of the middleware for the development of Rich Internet Applications (RIA) in the Ruby programming language.
 It is implemented in JRuby and is based on Vaadin, a Java framework for the RIA development.
 Data access is performed utilizing the DataMapper object-relational mapper that is adapted in order to be used as a Vaadin container for data binding with the Vaadin user interface components.